Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 In optimal conditions if height and space is not an issue, you would probably want to vegetate your cannabis plant for 60 days or more before switching it over to flowering.
 This gives your plant plenty of time to grow big (so you get bigger yields), and allows new growers to dial in their grow before plants enter the sensitive flowering stage.
 In the vegetative stage, it is easy to recover from problems, but problems are a lot more serious in the flowering stage, where mistakes can dramatically hurt your final yields.

-Giving cannabis plants more time in the vegetative stage, and taking time to train them to fit your space, will give you the best final yields.
-However, if space is tight, then it’s better to switch when the plant is half the final desired height, or even to just attempt to flower your cannabis plant straight from seed.
+Giving cannabis plants more time in the vegetative stage, and taking time to train them to fit your space, gives you the best final yields.
+However, if space is tight, then it’s better to switch when the plant is half the final desired height.

 Harvest!